| Home

 2018 2019 |

-A Comparative Study on the Ship Collision
+A Comparative Study on the Ship

-Risk Evaluation Models The
+Collision Risk Evaluation Models The objective

-study is expected to reveal the merits and demerits of different ship
+to reveal the merits and demerits of different ship collision risk models. |

-Golam Sobhani Upom
+Golam Sobhani Upom Costa |

 Journal Paper 1.
 Bangladesh